Sea Kayak 401 - Exposed Coast Kayak Expedition Training - Sitka, Alaska - Kayak Academy

 If you've worked hard to develop your kayaking skills and feel ready for an advanced kayak trip (with coaching), reward yourself with the adventure of a lifetime on one of the last great wilderness coasts.
 If you have the skills, you can be among the six to eight lucky students to join George and Barb Gronseth for this amazing trip.

 Note, this is no beginner "float n' bloat" guided tour; you'll paddle a one-person sea kayak with skeg (no rudder), set up your own tent, take turns leading the group and share in cooking meals - that's why it's called an expedition not a guided tour.
 All participants share in the cost, planning, and cooking of the food for the trip (that's part of the learning), and you will need to provide your own transportation to and from Sitka.
-For the last night, we will make dinner reservations for the group at our favorite restaurant in Sitka.
+For the last night, we will make dinner reservations for the group at a favorite restaurant in Sitka.
 During this no-host celebratory dinner, George and Barb will present commemorative awards to all the participants.

 Click Play button on image at right to see a short taste of some of the rock garden kayaking in Alaska.